PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-06 07:46:30
+Last updated: 2024-04-06 07:47:38
-Random Quote: I cost a girl her life because I was afraid to love her - Clay Jensen
+Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton